 We are pleased to announce the 3rd Annual Population Health Science Research Workshop (PHS2018), to be held at Boston University School of Public Health.
 The workshop is designed to bring together scholars from economics, epidemiology, demography, and related disciplines to present papers on topics related to population health.
-The workshop will prioritize rigorous empirical work on the methodological or content frontiers of population health research.
-(Theoretical work is acceptable but should be linked to an empirical application.)
-The workshop is designed to identify and push the cutting edge in population health science.
-See PHS2016 and PHS2017 workshop programs for examples.
+The workshop will feature rigorous empirical work on the methodological or content frontiers of population health research.

 Please email us at firstname.lastname@example.org with any questions.

 Co-sponsored with the Boston University Global Development Policy (GDP) Center.

 PHS Advisory Committee

 - David Canning, Harvard TH Chan School of Public Health, Global Health and Population